Alarm Bells over Insurance Contact Centres and CNP

 Now it's personal

 Sorting your insurance can often be done in a few clicks online.
 But you're not buying a Game of Thrones box-set or a new mobile phone.
 Insurance is personal ... for homes and contents, prized possessions like cars, as well as holidays and health.
-So people often like to finalize a deal by speaking with an agent over the phone.
+So people often like to finalise a deal by speaking with an agent over the phone.
 It just feels more human.

 Typically, the conversation ends with the agent taking a one-off payment to get things started.
 You read out your long card number and the three digits on the back.